 Myth 78: Consigning Your RV Takes Time

 Truth: Yes, everything takes time.
-However, Camping World has proved to be among the fastest and most efficient in finding the right buyer for your RV.
-Advertising, repairs, delivery, financing, handling trades, and proper training for the next owner upon delivery all take time, but it’s time well spent and work you don’t have to worry about when consigning with Camping World.
+However, Camping World has proved to be among the fastest and most proficient with the time allowed.
+Advertising, repairs, delivery, financing, handling trades, and proper training for the next owner upon delivery all take time, but it’s time well spent.

 Have you heard other myths about RV consignments?
 Please leave us a comment below!